DevAI-64/icons-picker/README.md

 ![screen](img_readme/image.png)
 ![screen](img_readme/image-1.png)

-Then console displays the path of the dog icon.
+Then console displays the path of the dog icon when you click on button.

 *For any suggestions or questions do not hesitate to contact: belaich.david@outlook.fr*